freneticfeline/mod_oredetectors/README.md

 ## Installation Requirements
 OreDetectors Mod versions 1.8-x.x require Minecraft 1.8 or 1.8.9 with compatible version of MinecraftForge installed.
+OreDetectors Mod versions 1.9-x.x require Minecraft 1.9 or 1.9.4 with compatible version of MinecraftForge installed.

 ## Installation Instructions
 Copy the `mod_ffOreDetectors_forge-1.8-x.x.jar` file to the `mods` directory in your Minecraft